 Why we chose the Cake Kalk:

-The first mode is called Discover and is ideal for those just getting their feet wet.
-The second is its Explore mode, designed for longer, more exciting rides.
-The third is Excite mode, which allows for optimum power and acceleration, perfect for executing wheelies and performing tricks.
+Discover is ideal for those just getting their feet wet while Explore is designed for longer, more exciting rides.
+For an extra kick, Excite mode allows for optimum power and acceleration, perfect for executing wheelies and performing tricks.